Finishes Sunday 5 November 2017

 20 October - 5 November 2017

-There will be one or more of the artists working on-site at the Arts Centre each day.
+There was be one or more of the artists working on-site at the Arts Centre each day.

 Any enquiries please email: email@example.com or phone: (022) 304 7664